Review of Teens in Space Vol. 1, The Beings by Kenneth INgle

-Author Wynner White writes a fast-paced adventure.
+Author Kenneth Ingle (see more BooksForABuck.com reviews of science fiction by Ingle) writes a fast-paced adventure.
 His teenage protagonists combine youthful confidence and optimism with teenage angst as they struggle to come to terms with each other and with a harsh galactic environment that cares little whether they live or perish.
 White's clear identification with the teens should make this book popular with young adults while his timeless space opera style will appeal to those looking for space adventure.

 Ready to buy?
-Teens in Space: The Beings is priced at only $3.99.
-Until March 1, 2017, it's on sale for only $1.00 exclusively from BooksForABuck.com.
+Teens in Space: The Beings is priced at only $3.99 directly or from your favorite eBook distributor.
 (HTML, Adobe PDF, Kindle MOBI and ePub formats).
 Click the Buy Now button below to buy.
 (Processed by PayPal for your security.)

 Too generous?
 Too stingy.
 Or did I miss the whole point?
 Send your comments to firstname.lastname@example.org.
 I'll publish the best letters I get so let me know if I can use your name.